Thai finance chief renews push for rate cuts and weaker baht

 Mr Pichai also advocated for faster inflation and a weaker currency in his latest push on Monday for the Bank of Thailand to help revive Southeast Asia’s second-largest economy.
 The baht is the only currency within emerging Asia to advance against the dollar in the past three months.

 “Exports rely on foreign exchange rate.
-Any measures on inflation or rates should ensure we won’t lose competitiveness against other currencies,” the finance official told a forum in Bangkok.
+Any measures on inflation or rates should ensure we won’t lose competitiveness against other currencies,” he told a forum in Bangkok.

 “We want to see cheaper interest rates,” Mr Pichai said.
 Thai inflation, which averaged 0.4% in 2024, is “too low” compared to other countries and there’s a case for it to edge higher, he said.